1. Tight junctions

-Adherens junctions (zonula adherens) are cell junctions between epithelial cells.
-They are found in the apical part of the cell, just below tight junctions.
-During development, adherent junctions are the first cell junction to appear in epithelia, before than tight junctions.
-They are thought to be involved in morphogenetic processes.
-Like tight junctions, adherent junctions form a belt-like structure all around the cell.
-The extracellular domains of E-Cadherins and nectins are involved in the cell-cell contacts, whereas their intracellular domains are linked to several molecules like β- y α-catenins, catenin p120 and afadin.
-These proteins are intermediaries between adhesion molecules and actin filaments.
-Furthermore, β-catenin may enter the nucleus and change gene expression.
+Adherent junctions (zonula adherens) are cell junctions that link epithelial cells.
+They are found in the apical part of the cell, just below the tight junctions (Figure 2).
+During development, adherent junctions are the first cell junction type to appear in epithelia, before tight junctions.
+They are thought to be involved in morphogenetic processes during embryo development.
+Like tight junctions, adherent junctions form a belt-like structure all around the cell, although they can also be found as small plates.
+The extracellular domains of E-Cadherins and nectins are involved in these cell-cell adhesion contacts.
+Their intracellular domains are linked to molecules like β- y α-catenins, catenin p120 and afadin.
+These proteins are intermediaries between the adhesion molecules and actin filaments.
+Furthermore, β-catenin can be released from the adhesion complex, enters the nucleus and changes gene expression.

-Adherens junctions are sequentally assembled.
+Adherent junctions are sequentially assembled.
 First, junctions mediated by nectins are established, which form rather weak adhesions, and then cadherins are recruited to form stronger and more stable contacts between cells.
-In some cellular types, adherent junctions initiate the formation of tight junctions.
+In some cellular types, adherent junctions facilitate the formation of tight junctions.
 Occludins, together with their protein scaffold, are first recruited by the adherent junctions, and ZO proteins may have a relevant role in this process.

 Tight junctions, adherent junctions and desmosomes are needed for the integrity of the epithelial layer.
-But only the adherent junctions are needed for the coordinated movements of groups of epithelial cells through the epithelial layer, which is a relatively frequent movement.
-The cell-cell adhesions made by adherent junctions build a connected net of actin filament bundles from different cells that join together a cell population.
+However, only the adherent junctions are needed for the coordinated movement of groups of epithelial cells through the epithelial layer, which is a relatively frequent type of movement.
+Cell-cell adhesions made by adherent junctions build a connected network made up of actin filament bundles of different cells.
 These connected cells behave coordinately, for example, to cover a wounded region.

-Desmosomes (macula adherens) make spot-like cell-cell adhesions, like rivets (Figure 2).
-They are very abundant in epithelial and muscle tissues, but can also be found in virtually every tissue, for example in the nervous tissue.
+Desmosomes (macula adherens) make spot cell-cell adhesions, like rivets (Figures 3 and 4).
+They are very abundant in epithelial and muscle tissue, but they can be found in virtually every tissue, for example in the nervous tissue.
 Cadherins (desmoglein and desmocollin) are the adhesion proteins in desmosomes.
-The intracellular domains of desmosome cadherins are associated to intermediate filaments through intermediary proteins.
+The intracellular domains of desmosome cadherins bind to intermediate filaments, such as keratin, through intermediary proteins.

-Hemidesmosomes and focal adhesions make adhesion contacts between cells and the extracellular matrix (Figure 3).
+Hemidesmosomes (Figures 4 and 5) and focal adhesions make adhesion contacts between cells and the extracellular matrix.
 Both contain integrins as the adhesion molecule.
 Hemidesmosomes are junctions between epitelial cells and the basal lamina (a type of extracellular matrix).
-Intracellularly, the cystolic domain of these integrins are associated to intermediate filaments.
-Although hemidesmosomes look like one half of a desmosome, they are compose of different molecules.
-Focal adhesions are smaller in size and make junctions between cells and extracellular matrix by means of integrins, which are attached intracellularly to actin filaments.
+Intracellularly, the cystolic domain of these integrins are associated to intermediate filaments (Figure 5).
+Although hemidesmosomes look like one half of a desmosome, they are composed of different molecules.
+Focal adhesions are smaller and make junctions between cells and extracellular matrix by means of integrins, which are attached intracellularly to actin filaments.

-It is common to include gap junctions within the cell junctions group.
+It is frequent to see gap junctions included as a member of the cell junction group.
 Gap junctions are molecular channels located in the plasma membrane that allow the direct communication between the cytoplasm of adjoining cells.
-Every channel, known as connexon, is made up of 6 connexins, and makes possible the diffusion of small molecules between both cytoplasms.
 That is why gap junctions should be regarded as cell-cell communication molecular complexes instead of involved in cell-cell adhesion.